michaelpb/omnic/README.md

 system-level package conversion programs.
 This might include:

 - `unoconv` - for converting many document formats
-- `imagemagick` - for image conversion and manipulation
+- `imagemagick` - for raster image conversion and manipulation
+- `inkscape` - for vector conversion and manipulation

 Additionally, converters specific to certain domains might be useful: